The 12 Most Indestructible Comic Book Characters

 Between the healing factor and his immortality, Deadpool has never and will never truly die in the comics (and hopefully the films, providing Fox and Marvel Studios get their stuff together and collaborate on something amazing).

-Doctor Manhattan is basically God with a massive blue penis.
 Born Dr. Jonathan Osterman, Doctor Manhattan has technically only died once, and that was during the accident that turned him into the being he is today.
 Without exaggeration, Doctor Manhattan's powers are nigh limitless including, but not limited to: time vision, precognition, immortality, super strength, telekinesis, reality warping abilities, a bevy of abilities centered around limitless nuclear energy, molecular reconstruction, in addition to his previously existing genius-level intelligence.

 As it's seen in Watchmen, Manhattan's main weakness comes from within himself.
 Because of his predicament of omnipotence, he's slowly become less "human" over time, making those moments of human emotion he experiences at points more jarring, until the climax of the novel.